the-via/website/docs/configuring_qmk.md

 - Dynamic Keymaps (`DYNAMIC_KEYMAP_EEPROM_ADDR` to `DYNAMIC_KEYMAP_MACRO_EEPROM_ADDR-1`)
 - Macros (`DYNAMIC_KEYMAP_MACRO_EEPROM_ADDR` to `DYNAMIC_KEYMAP_MACRO_EEPROM_ADDR+DYNAMIC_KEYMAP_MACRO_EEPROM_SIZE-1`)

 Unless a keyboard is implementing its own storage of state, there is no need to set anything.
 By enabling VIA, the defaults are set to use EEPROM memory as above.
-By default, dynamic keymaps are configured to use 4 layers, and the remaining EEPROM memory (up to 1K) is used for macros.
+By default, dynamic keymaps have 4 layers.
+If your keymap does not specify keycodes for all 4 layers, the rest will be automatically filled in with `KC_TRNS`; there is no need to hardcode "filler" `KC_TRNS` layers.

 ## Running out of space?